 Other ongoing research activities include co-editing (with Subha Mukherji) a volume titled 'Devices of Fancy': Literature and Scientia in Early Modern England, which will include a sole-authored introduction and essay on Boyle's experiments on phosphorus, and work towards an article titled 'Shadows in the Water: Over-reading Thomas Traherne'.

 I have a growing interest in the field of Critical University Studies, particularly the ways in which the kinds of knowledge produced in universities in the twenty-first century is shaped by the historical, cultural, socio-economic, and personal contexts of research and teaching.
 Some thoughts about this topic are available as a blogpost here.

 I welcome enquiries from postgraduate students with interests in intersections between literature, theology, and natural philosophy, and the senses and embodiment, in Renaissance England.

 - Swann, Elizabeth L. (2020).
 Taste and Knowledge in Early Modern England.
-Cambridge University Press.
+Cambridge: Cambridge University Press.

 Chapter in book

-- Swann, Elizabeth L. (Accepted).
-‘Honey-tongued Shakespeare’?
-Disputing about taste in Venus and Adonis and Othello.
+- Swann, Elizabeth L. (2020).
+‘Sweet above compare’?
+Disputing about taste in Venus and Adonis, Love's Labour's Lost, Othello, and Troilus and Cressida.
 In Shakespeare / Sense.
 Smith, Simon (ed.).
-Bloomsbury.
+London: Bloomsbury.

 - Swann, Elizabeth L. (2018).
 'God's Nostrils: The Divine Senses in Early Modern England'.
 In Sensing the Sacred in Medieval and Early Modern Culture.
 Macdonald, Robin., Murphy, Emilie K. M. & Swann, Elizabeth L. Routledge.
 220-244.